The benefits and disadvantages of electric cars: are they worth it?

 - Do you plan to do a lot of long-distance driving?

 - Do you struggle to get easy, dependable access to charging points?

 If you regularly drive long distances, but you don’t have a reliable charging infrastructure nearby or en route, a hybrid is perhaps your best bet.
 But bear in mind that if cutting your carbon is the priority, a fully electric car will always be the greener option.

 If you want to learn more before making a decision, check out our handy guide comparing electric cars to hybrid and petrol vehicles.

 Thinking of buying an EV?

-Go green now with an OVO EV Everywhere tariff.
+Go green now with our OVO Drive tariff.
 It’s fueled by 100% renewable electricity2, and it’s ideal for electric and plug-in hybrid vehicle owners.
-We’ll help you charge your electric car everywhere, for less.
+We’ll help you charge your electric car for less.